Current and Back Issues

 If you know someone who is interested in joining the Northwoods Unitarian Universalist Fellowship, please contact Candy Sorensen at email@example.com or call 715-892-2997.

-Catherine Joppa is taking a temporary hiatus as newsletter editor.
-In her absence, I am attempting to fill her compitent shoes.
-Please send your announcements and updates to me, Cheryl Hanson, at firstname.lastname@example.org or to Candy Sorensen at email@example.com (who forwards the information to me) by June 25 for the July Newsletter.
+Hello everyone, I will be compiling the newsletter for the foreseeable future!
+Please send announcements and updates to me, Carly Ratliff, at firstname.lastname@example.org or to Candy Sorensen at email@example.com by Aug.
+28 for the September Newsletter.
 It is very helpful if your copy is written exactly the way you want it to read so that it can be copied and pasted.
-Thank you everybody.
+Thank you!